Devanshshah1309/notes/notes/stochastic-processes/week-5.md

 “Communicate” basically means that both the states can “send information to each other”.
 In such a case, we regard $i$ and $j$ to be in the same “**communication class”**.

 Imagine you put some “information” in state $i$, then that information can “flow” to all states that are accessible from $i$.
-Similarly, if there is “information” in 2 states $i$ and $j$ and they’re in the same communication class, this information can be exchanged between the states over time, i.e,. they can communicate with each other.
+Similarly, if there is “information” in 2 states $i$ and $j$ and they’re in the same communication class, this information can be exchanged between the states over time, i.e., they can communicate with each other.

 :::tip note
 From a computer science (or graph theory) perspective, we can say that the two nodes are “strongly connected”.